For the Best Sweet Corn, Grow It in Your Own Backyard

 Harvesting and Preserving

 Harvest corn when tassels have turned brown, silks turn dark, and cobs start to swell.
 Kernels will become full.
 For the freshest sweet corn you have ever tasted, have a pot boiling before you harvest corn.
-To remove the corn from the stalk, pull ears downward with a twisting motion.
-Immediately remove husks and silks from the corn and drop into boiling pot.
+To remove the corn from the stalk, pull the ears downward with a twisting motion and avoid damaging the stalk if more ears still need to be harvested from it.
+Immediately remove husks and silks from the corn and drop them into the boiling pot.